jaklevab/gryzzly/README.md

 # Seven years of project time-tracking data from Gryzzly capturing dynamics of collaboration and project failure
-This repository contains code related to the paper [Seven years of project time-tracking data from Gryzzly capturing dynamics of collaboration and project failure](https://github.com/jaklevab/gryzzly/edit/main/README.md) (currently in submission).

-This repository contains the code needed to prepare the data and reproduce the analysis on project failure and its drivers.
+This repository contains code related to the paper [Seven years of project time-tracking data from Gryzzly capturing dynamics of collaboration and project failure](https://github.com/jaklevab/gryzzly/) (currently in submission) needed to prepare the data and reproduce the analysis on project failure and its drivers.

 <p float="left">
   <img src="./figures/project_task_failure.png" type="application/pdf" width="99%"/>
 </p>

 Setup
 -----